-Students who take longer than five years must meet the requirements of the most recent college catalog.
-Questions concerning this policy should be directed to the Registrar's Office.
+Students who take longer than five years must meet the requirements of the most recent catalog.
+Questions concerning this policy should be directed to the Registrar's Office in College Hall or email registrar@zanestate.edu.

 Selective Health Programs

 Students who apply for a selective health program at Zane State College will be placed into the Associate of Science degree program as their first major while pursuing acceptance into the health program applied for.
 If the student achieves acceptance into the health program, the Associate of Science program will automatically move to the student's second major unless the student submits a Change of Program form to either change the second major or remove it.
 If a prospective student is not admitted to their desired health program, the student can continue to pursue the Associate of Science degree as their first major or meet with a success coach or program advisor to select another Zane State program to pursue.